sanson0/outrun/README.md

 * to progress through the game so that I can escape danger.
 * a lot of interaction with the game so I feel involved.
 * an easy and hard mode so I can remain challenged as I improve at the game.

+##Bugs and design issues
+A problem occurred with the sequence of colours.
+The colours are produced randomly by JavaScript code and the player has to tap or click the correct sequence.
+If the same colour is repeated eg. blue, red, red, green then it is not clear if four colours or three were displayed and it is not clear what to tap or click in response.
+The problem was solved by displaying white tiles between all colours within the sequence.